Don Gaspar Historic District: History

 The district is primarily residential, and was largely built up in the early-20th century, although it was apparently subdivided in the late 19th century, and at least a few of the buildings date from this earlier period.

+The historic district is named for Don Gaspar Ortiz y Alarid, who was a "merchant prince" who traveled on wagon trains between Santa Fe, New Mexico and Chihuahua, Mexico.
+He traveled later to Saint Louis, Missouri for trading.
+Ortiz y Alarid donated the property around the present location of Don Gaspar Avenue which forms the heart of the Don Gaspar Historic District.
+It is unclear how Ortiz y Alarid obtained possession of the land grant property.

 Architecture

 The oldest houses are one-story adobe structures.
-It extends south from the State Capitol, and is part of the South Capitol area of Santa Fe.
-The northern boundary is Paseo de Peralta, the eastern boundary is the Old Santa Fe Trail, the southern boundary is Houghton Street, and the western boundary is Don Cubero.
+The district expands south from the State Capitol, and is a segment of the Santa Fe South Capitol area.
+To the north it is bounded by Paseo de Peralta, and to the east, it is bounded by the Old Santa Fe Trail.
+The southern boundary is Houghton Street marks the southern boundary, and Don Cubero marks the western boundary.

-The mix of architectural styles includes California Bungalow, late-period Victorian and Pueblo Revival homes.
-Some of the homes are at least partially constructed from "pen tile," structural tiles manufactured by the inmates of the New Mexico Penitentiary, which was formerly located near the southwest end of the neighborhood.
-The district is transected by Don Gaspar Avenue and Galisteo Street, which run north–south.
+The historic district includes a mixture of architectural styles such as Pueblo Revival, California Bungalow, and late-period Victorian homes.
+Some of the structures are partially constructed from structural tiles manufactured by the inmates of the New Mexico Penitentiary, known locally as "pen tile".
+The penitentiary was formerly located in the southwestern quadrant of the district.
+The area is transected by Don Gaspar Avenue and Galisteo Street, both of which run in a north–south direction.